IAC India Bets On Engineering Depth & Diversification, Targets 20% CAGR Growth Till FY2030

 IAC India continues to derive a significant share of its revenue from Mahindra’s passenger vehicle business.
 While the concentration remains high, Koparkar is clear that diversification will be driven through growth rather than dilution.

 “Mahindra will always be our primary customer.
 We have a very strong strategic partnership.
 But we are also working on expanding with other OEMs and in the commercial vehicle space.
-Our goal remains a 20 percent CAGR, whether that growth comes from Mahindra or other customers,” he says.
+Our goal remains a 20 percent CAGR,” he says.

 For FY2025, IAC India USD 140 million in revenue, and is targeting a 20 percent growth in FY2026.
 The company counts Mahindra as its primary customer with almost 78 percent of its business coming from them, while Maruti Suzuki India (12%), Volvo Eicher Commercial Vehicles (5%), Skoda-Volkswagen (3%) and Stellantis (1%) contribute towards the remaining business.

-What’s more, responding to the company’s expansion plans, Koparkar revealed, that IAC Group, in addition to introducing new products, is also in talks with new-age players such as VinFast and JSW Group too for supplying products.
+What’s more, responding to the company’s expansion plans, Koparkar revealed, that IAC Group, in addition to introducing new products, is also in talks with new-age players who have just entered Indian market (and also planning too) for supplying products.

 Currently, passenger vehicles account for roughly 90 percent of the business, with commercial vehicles forming the balance.
 Value-wise, Koparkar expects CV contribution to rise, even if percentage splits remain broadly similar due to the rapid growth of PV volumes.